 Review summary: Canon 1300D vs Sony A58

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Sony A58?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: